One-Loop Renormalization of Anisotropic Two-Scalar Quantum Field Theories: Setup: theory and its decomposition

 We use $i,j\in\{1,2\}$ for field-space indices and $a,b\in\{1,\dots,d\}$ for spatial indices.
-The matrices in \eqref{eq:renorm L} characterize the anisotropy and read \begin{itemize} \item \(\mathbf{Z}_t\) is a \textbf{\(2\times 2\)} positive definite which is necessary for well‑posed Euclidean path integral and stability.
+The matrices in \eqref{eq:renorm L} characterize the anisotropy and read \begin{itemize} \item \(\mathbf{Z}_t\) is a \textbf{\(2\times 2\)} positive definite matrix in field space.
+Positivity is required for a well‑defined Euclidean path integral and for stability.
 This matrix is defined as

 in a field space mixing the time derivatives and allowing cross time‑derivative mixing \(\partial_0\phi\,\partial_0\chi\).
-We denote the eigenvalues of this matrix as $z_1$ and $z_2$ in what follows. \item \(C_{\phi},C_{\chi}\) are ``sound‑speed''\footnote{We tacitly assume that they are sound-speed matrices in Lorentzian signature or control; in the Euclidean signature could be called stiffness matrices.} real symmetric positive‑definite \textbf{\(d\times d\)} matrices acting on spatial indices.
-For example, if one considers $d=2$ case, then $C_{\phi}$ is
+We denote the eigenvalues of this matrix as $z_1$ and $z_2$ in what follows. \item \(\mathbf{C}_{\phi},\mathbf{C}_{\chi}\) are ``sound‑speed''\footnote{We tacitly assume that they are sound-speed matrices in Lorentzian signature; in the Euclidean signature they could be called stiffness matrices.} real symmetric positive‑definite \textbf{\(d\times d\)} matrices acting on spatial indices.
+For example, if one considers $d=2$ case, then $\mathbf{C}_{\phi}$ is

-\item $\mathbf Y$ is a real symmetric $d\times d$ matrix that mixes spatial gradients i.e. $Y^{ab}\,\partial_a\phi\,\partial_b\chi$.
+\item $\mathbf Y$ is a real symmetric $d\times d$ matrix that mixes spatial gradients, i.e. $Y^{ab}\,\partial_a\phi\,\partial_b\chi$.

 \item \(M_{ij}^2\) is a real symmetric \textbf{\(2\times 2\)} mass matrix and it has similar to \eqref{Z matrix def} form. \item $j_i$ are linear couplings.
 They are generated by renormalization whenever cubic couplings and masses are present (one-point 1PI divergences), so they must be included formally for closure of RG flow.